NinevaStudios/nineva-docs/docs/ue-plugins/common-issues.md

   * Are you using remote build?
   * Are there other 3rd party plugins that might conflict with our plugins?

+## Why do I need to copy the plugin to my project?

+- You need to make source code changes
+- Some features require this for them to work, UE Marketplace team uses a very old XCode version to package the plugins and sometimes you need to wrap features with `#if FEATURE_ENABLED #endif` defines for it to pass the processing on their end.

 ## How to correctly copy the Marketplace plugin to my project folder?

 - Find your plugin in the Engine folder: